Since his debut in 1993, Toby Keith has proved time and time again how much of a bad ass he is!

 Called Show Dog Nashville, Keith founded the label in 2005 and has some prominent artists signed including Trace Adkins, Randy Houser, Phil Vassar, and his daughter, country singer Krystal Keith.
 He’s released his past nine studio albums with Show Dog Nashville, which included his 35 Biggest Hits compilation album.

-2. When He Pledged Allegiance To A Brand
+2. He Pledged Allegiance To Ford

 It’s the age-old debate for truck owners.
 Ford or Chevy?
 Keith made up his mind early on and even became a spokesman for his preferred model – Ford!